-Priority for Pierce County and City of Tacoma Residents
+Priority for Pierce County Residents

-Pierce County and City of Tacoma residents receive priority for enrollment into the WIOA Title I Adult Program.
-Non-Pierce County residents may be enrolled on a case-by-case only if approved by WorkForce Central Contract Manager or designee.
-Enrollment of non-Pierce County residents will require coordination with the Workforce Development Council (WDC) of residency.
-WorkForce Central Contract Management approval and the service provider's coordination with the WDC of residency must be documented in case notes recorded in ETO.
-See WorkForce Central's ETO Documentation Policy & Procedures for uploading and documentation procedures when serving out of county residents, at WorkForce Central's Policy Library.
+Pierce County residents receive priority for enrollment into the WIOA Title I Y Adult Program.
+Non-Pierce County residents may be enrolled on a case-by-case basis only if approved by WorkForce Central contract manager or designee.
+Enrollment of non-Pierce County residents will require coordination with the Workforce Development Board (WDB) of residency.
+WorkForce Central contract management approval and the service provider's coordination with the WDB of residency must be documented in case notes recorded in ETO.
+See WorkForce Central's ETO Data Validation & Documentation Handbook for uploading and documentation procedures when serving out of county residents, at WorkForce Central's Policy Library.